hovi/css-cooldown/README.md

 You can change from square to circle simply by setting border-radius: 50% to .cooldown-wrap element.

+## Animations

+I haven't managed to make pure-css animations yet (you can see for yourself), but you can animate using javascript and changing rXdeg class.

 ## Scss

 You can use compiled version or compile from scss sources.